keithruezyl1/law-entry-extension/docs/CONSTITUTION_PROVISION_GUIDE.md

 - Check that jurisprudence is array of strings with full case citations
 - Verify related_sections use type: "internal" with entry_id for constitution provisions
 - Verify legal_bases use type: "external" with citation, url, title, note for external documents
-- Ensure created_by field includes valid team member ID
-- Do not include embedding field - it's auto-generated on import
+- Do not include auto-populated fields - they're set automatically on import

 ---